Control Methods

 The bund / stockpiling method is a quick and cost-effective method used for development sites when construction needs to start quickly and the site is big enough for the Knotweed infested soil to be stockpiled temporarily and treated.

 Creating a bund or stockpiling is essentially a combined treatment method of stem injection or foliar application, followed by excavating the underground material and removing the soil and material to a different section of the site to allow the development to start.
-The soil is then stockpiled in an area on site that doesn’t need to be built or worked on immediately, also known as a non-critical area, preferably no higher than 500mm thick.
+The soil is then stockpiled in an area on site that doesn’t need to be built or worked on immediately, also known as a non-critical area.
 The Knotweed is then encouraged to grow in the stockpile so it is ready for the subsequent herbicide treatment.
 Procedures are put in place to ensure that the knotweed infested soil is not allowed to spread to otherwise clean areas of the site or from the stockpiling.

 This method is much quicker than conventional herbicide application methods, saving the developer or landowner several years.
 It can be done at any point when the knotweeds growth is above ground so the area can be identified and it is particularly useful on building or development sites so work can start at the original infestation area.